anira-project/anira/docs/sphinx/usage.rst

         anira::HostConfig host_config = anira::v3compat::to_host_config(hard, cfg);

-    Each call throws ``anira::Error`` for a configuration the 2.x runtime cannot run (an Async contract, a ``MEASURED`` budget or ``UNTIL_STABLE`` warmup, a dtype other than float32) or that breaks a rule of section 1.1, naming the tensor. :ref:`migration-bridge` lists what becomes what, the lifetime rules and the candidate filter.
+    Each call throws ``anira::Error`` for a configuration the 2.x runtime cannot run (an Async contract, a ``MEASURED`` budget or ``UNTIL_STABLE`` warmup, a spec dtype other than float32) or ``ANIRA_ERROR_CONFIG`` for a ring dtype that differs from its spec's or that breaks a rule of section 1.1, naming the tensor. :ref:`migration-bridge` lists what becomes what, the lifetime rules and the candidate filter.

 2. Pre and Post Processing
 --------------------------